Six Flags Magic Mountain

+I wouldn’t describe Six Flags Magic Mountain as a theme park, but some areas are nicely decorated.
+One of those areas is the DC Universe, which is home to a dark ride, some flat rides and a few coasters.
 The most notable ride at DC Universe is Riddler’s Revenge, a stand-up coaster.
 It recently got repainted, so it looks very shiny nowadays.
-Unfortunately, the ride experience isn’t nearly as shiny as the track.
+Unfortunately, the ride experience isn’t nearly as shiny as its tracks.
 It’s rougher than most other B&Ms and standing up during a coaster ride feels pointless.
 Riddler’s Revenge makes it easy to understand why nearly every other stand-up coaster has been transformed into a floorless ride in recent years.

 The neighbouring B&M is smaller and looks less maintained, but it’s actually a lot more enjoyable.
 Batman The Ride is the most copied B&M model ever and it’s not hard to understand why.
 Despite its rather small footprint, it provides a lot of thrill and five inversions.

-Talking about family coasters… If your children aren’t interested in a 70 metres tall coaster with speeds of up to 135 kms/h, Bugs Bunny World may offer the perfect alternative.
+Talking about family coasters… If your children aren’t interested in a 70-metre tall coaster with speeds of up to 135 km/h, Bugs Bunny World may offer the perfect alternative.
 This area is home to four (!) kiddie coasters and a good selection of other rides.
 Besides, Bugs Bunny World looks quite nice to Six Flags’ standards.

-Six Flags Magic Mountain is undoubtedly one of the world’s most legendary rollercoaster destinations.
+Six Flags Magic Mountain is undoubtedly one of the world’s most legendary roller coaster destinations.
 They’ve got unique coasters, extreme coasters, family-friendly coasters, thrilling coasters and painful coasters.
-Every coaster enthusiast travelling to Los Angeles should spend at least one day at this iconic park, but be warned: not every aspect of Six Flags Magic Mountain is as great as you might think.
-The park is notorious for its unannounced attraction closures, which makes is very hard to get a full coaster-bingo in one day.
-Besides, the park isn’t known for having a huge ride capacity.
-This wasn’t any problem today, but lines can get horribly long during weekends and school holidays.
+Every roller coaster enthusiast travelling to Los Angeles should spend at least one day at this iconic park, but be warned: not every aspect of Six Flags Magic Mountain is as great as you might think.
+The park is notorious for its unannounced attraction closures, which makes is very hard to get a full coaster bingo in one day.
+Besides, Six Flags isn’t known for having a huge ride capacity.
+This wasn’t a problem on a calm weekday in October, but lines can get horribly long during weekends and school holidays.
 During these times of the year, it may even be advisable to plan a 2-day visit to Six Flags Magic Mountain.